Mena Suvari: Public image

 Suvari is a model for Lancôme cosmetics and print ads for Lancôme Paris Adaptîve.
 She has also appeared in print ads for luxury accessories company Coach.
 She has appeared in commercials for Continental Sauces, Orange and Rice-A-Roni.
 Suvari has been featured in several fashion blogs and magazines such as Seventeen, Elle, Cosmopolitan (Hungary, Estonia and the US), Details, Rolling Stone, Vogue, Marie Claire, Nylon, Vanity Fair, Glamour, Tatler and Lucky.
 She is a frequent guest star at New York Fashion Week, among other fashion events.

 People magazine published an article about her titled "All-American Girl" in 1999.

-She was chosen as the most "patriotic" artist of 2000 by Entertainment Weekly, making allusion to her three consecutive films with the word "American" on their titles: American Pie (1999), American Beauty (1999) and American Virgin (2000).
+She was chosen as the most "patriotic" artist of 2000 by Entertainment Weekly, making allusion to her three consecutive films with the word "American" in their titles: American Pie (1999), American Beauty (1999) and American Virgin (2000).

 Philanthropy

 Suvari has worked several times with the Natural Resources Defense Council, designing with the group a scarf line called ECHO, which was unveiled at Bloomingdales in Manhattan.
 She remarked: "I've always been into fashion and I wanted to design something to give to charity".
 She has also played on the World Poker Tour in the Hollywood Home games for the Starlight Children's Foundation, and is active in female empowerment issues, being involved with several charities whose cause is breast cancer, the "End Violence Against Women" campaign, and tours high schools as a "Circle Of Friends" spokesperson, encouraging teenagers to quit smoking.
 Suvari is a long-time supporter and activist for the African Medical and Research Foundation, and has visited Africa to work on "small-income-generating and water-and-sanitation projects" with the organization.